fossabot/daudr-blog/content/blog/how-i-built-a-map/index.md

 }
 ```

 And that's it!
-We built a full interactive map of Italy just from an SVG image, isn't that cool? 😎
+We built a fully interactive map of Italy just from an SVG image, isn't that cool? 😎

 ![The final result](interactive-map.gif)